10 Common Birth Control Myths, Debunked

-For a woman, her reproductive health and its well-being are very important.
-As a female, you will definitely want to have a control over your ability to conceive.
+For a woman, her reproductive health and well-being are very important.
+As a female, you will definitely want to have control over your ability to conceive.

-For instance, if you want to avoid getting pregnant yet get physically intimate, then there are birth control methods to use.
+For instance, if you want to avoid getting pregnant yet get physically intimate, then there are birth control options like Yasmin pill or NuvaRing generic for you to use.

-However, there are several misinformation and myths surrounding contraception options.
-This may discourage you from using the effective and safe ways to prevent an unwanted pregnancy.
+However, there are misinformation and myths surrounding contraception options.
+This may discourage you from using effective and safe ways to prevent an unwanted pregnancy.

 Thus, it is time to debunk the myths surrounding and create awareness about different birth control methods.

 Birth Control Myths